ChenZhao44/ChenZhao44.github.io/_posts/2020-08-27-ZXCalculus.jl.md

 ## Why ZXCalculus.jl?

 There is a Python implementation of ZX-calculus, [`PyZX`](https://github.com/Quantomatic/pyzx).
-PyZX is a full-stack library for manipulating large-scale quantum circuits and ZX-diagrams.
+PyZX is a full-feature library for manipulating large-scale quantum circuits and ZX-diagrams.
 It provides many amazing features of visualization and supports different forms of quantum circuits including QASM, Quipper, and Quantomatic.

 So why we developed `ZXCalculus.jl`?
-Let me explain the necessity. `ZXCalculus.jl` is not only a full-stack library for ZX-calculus but also one of circuit simplification engines for `YaoLang.jl`.
+Let me explain the necessity. `ZXCalculus.jl` is not only a full-feature library for ZX-calculus but also one of circuit simplification engines for `YaoLang.jl`.
 Hence, the performance becomes significantly important.
 If we use `PyZX` as the ZX-calculus backend, the `YaoLang.jl` compiler may become much slower.
 And it will be complicated to maintain a package with two languages.

 We benchmarked the phase teleportation algorithm on 40 circuits of various numbers of gates (from 57 to 91642). `ZXCalculus.jl` has 8x to 63x speed-up in these examples (the run time of `ZXCalculus.jl` is scaled to 1 for each circuit in this picture).
 These benchmarks are run on a laptop with Intel i7-10710U CPU and 16 GB RAM.
 ![](\assets\blog_res\ZX\benchmarks.png "Time benchmarks")